 Do you think that the logotype or colors used are not as important as people say?
 If they are not important, then why seeing a burning fox makes you immediately think about the FireFox browser, and why after you notice a green-red-yellow circle with a blue dot inside, you know perfectly well that you will be using the Chrome browser?

 It is similar to choosing a restaurant while driving on a highway.
 If you are a fan of the McDonald’s brand, you will surely be attracted by two golden arches faster than the charming old man known from KFC visual identification.

 Another example may also be a clothing or shoe industry.
 There is a reason as to why you can observe the clashes of the largest companies producing shoes such as Adidas, Nike or Puma.
 Each of these brands has its huge crowds of fans that have clung to them not only because of the quality of their products, but also thanks to the great visual identification.
 Their well-managed brand identity is visible not only at the level of the logo or colors, but also at the level of the footwear appearance.

 Now you know what your first steps in building a strong brand should look like.
 However, you must remember that brand development strategies are different and should be adjusted to the nature of the business, consumer needs and changes in the market.
+If you want to develop your brand, our brand audit checklist will be helpful.
 Are you afraid that you will not be able to cope with this task yourself?
 We are here to help you!
 Use our branding services and see for yourself how your business changes and grows!